 Getting the lawn started was easy.
 The difficult part is maintaining it.

 Mowing the Lawn –

 Mowing the lawn is important.
 It has to be done regularly.
 Experts say that with every 33% increase in height of the grass, mowing is required.
-I don’t do it so often or so meticulously, but still I feel that I do it very frequently.
+I don’t do it so often or so meticulously, but still, I feel that I do it very frequently.
 Maybe because mowing is hard work!

 Chilled beer is required for mowing.
 It makes the lawn lush green.
 The ideal way to use it is by pouring into a large beer mug and drinking it after completing the mowing.
-Trust me, anticipation for a chilled beer after mowing the lawn makes one put all the efforts into making a beautiful lawn.
+Trust me, anticipation for a chilled beer after mowing the lawn makes one put all the effort into making a beautiful lawn.

 The lawn mower has to have really sharp blades.
 For my lawn, I sharpen the blades before every mowing.
 Sharp blades neatly cut the grass whereas blunt blades damage the grass leaves.
 It takes just a couple of minutes.
-In fact, a flat file for sharpening my lawn mower blades, is one of the best investments towards maintaining my lawn.
+In fact, a flat-file for sharpening my lawn mower blades, is one of the best investments towards maintaining my lawn.

 The grass should be mowed high.
 This is my lawn for relaxing around and not a putting green.
 So, high works fine!
 I mow at around 5 cm.
 That’s the highest my lawn-mower goes.
 My next lawn mower will have the option to mow even higher.